[LUM#3] How to Garden Without a Garden

-Growing your own vegetables in an apartment?
-Yes, it's possible, even if you don't have green fingers.
+Growing a vegetable garden in an apartment?
+Yes, it’s possible—even if you don’t have a green thumb.
 How can you find organic, locally grown vegetables when you live in the city?
-This is a real problem for Nicolas Nardone.
-"The agricultural system is not suited to the urban population," he laments.
+This is a real problem for Nicolas Nardone.“The agricultural system isn’t suited to urban populations, he laments.

 The Risebox, a vertical indoor vegetable garden designed by Nicolas Nardone and his partner Adrien Théry

-After 10 years in IT, the former Polytech student wanted to develop "a new agricultural model in which everyone can be a producer."
-That's how Risebox was born."Literally, it's the box that grows," a system that allows city dwellers to grow vegetables... in their apartments.
+After 10 years in the IT industry, the former Polytech student wanted to develop“a new agricultural model in which anyone can be a producer.”
+That’s how Risebox was born.“Literally, it’s the box that grows, a system that allows city dwellers to grow vegetables… right in their apartments.

 From a distance, it looks like a stylish, decorative wooden shelf with a built-in aquarium.
-Up close, it's a real ecosystem.
-"This vertical indoor garden is actually an aquaponics system, " explains its designer.
+Up close, it’s a fully functioning ecosystem.
+“This indoor vertical garden is actually an aquaponic system, explains its designer.
 How does it work?
-Fish produce waste that is rich in ammonia.
-This waste is transformed by bacteria into nutrients that are then used by the plants.
+The fish produce waste rich in ammonia.
+Bacteria convert this waste into nutrients, which the plants then use.
 Finally, the plants filter the water, which returns to the fish.
-It's a closed-loop system with nothing but advantages: "It consumes very little water, vegetables grow three times faster in less space, and above all, they are guaranteed organic."
+It’s a closed-loop system with nothing but benefits:“It uses very little water, the vegetables grow three times faster in less space, and best of all, they’re guaranteed organic.”

 Vegetable Garden 2.0

-Another advantage is that even those who don't have green fingers can grow their own vegetables."No need to water, weed, add fertilizer, or turn the soil," says Nicolas Nardonne.
-In fact, there's not much to do at all, because the computer scientist and his partner have equipped the Risebox with sensors to make it completely self-sufficient.
-"The system automatically controls parameters such as light and pH.
-It can even switch to 'automatic pilot' mode to feed the fish and monitor the vegetables while you're away."
-This smart vegetable garden comes with a mobile app that allows you to buy seeds and fish food directly, or share your experience with other urban gardeners.
+Another advantage: even those without a green thumb can grow their own vegetables.“No need to water, weed, add fertilizer, or turn the soil,” explains Nicolas Nardonne.
+In fact, there’s not much to do at all, because the computer scientist and his partner have made sure to equip the Risebox with sensors to make it completely self-sufficient.“The system automatically monitors parameters like light and pH.
+It can even switch to ‘autopilot’ mode to feed the fish and monitor the vegetables while you’re away.”
+A smart garden that comes with a mobile app allowing you to buy seeds and fish food directly, or even share your experience with other urban gardeners.

 Gift basket

-How much produce can the Risebox produce?
-"It's the equivalent of a 6 vegetable garden that would produce all year round as if it were midsummer, covering a significant portion of your vegetable needs," replies Nicolas Nardonne.
+How much produce can the Risebox yield?“It’s the equivalent of a6-square-meter vegetable garden that produces year-round as if it were the height of summer, which allows you to meet a significant portion of your vegetable needs, says Nicolas Nardonne.